 June marks the start of the summer travel season and it’s also an important month to the LGBTQ community.
 It’s Gay Pride month!
-And now, same-sex couples can legally plan their fabulous destination weddings and honeymoons thanks to the Supreme Court’s decision last year.
-But this year, hundreds of people will converge on Washington, DC, for Capital Pride and for the National Equality March on Sunday, June 11, 2017.
+And now, same-sex couples can legally plan the perfect destination wedding and the ultimate gay honeymoon thanks to the Supreme Court’s decision in 2016.
+And every year, hundreds of people converge on Washington, DC for Capital Pride.

-And even if you don’t make it to the March or the District’s Gay Pride celebration this month, you’ll want to add these not-to-be-missed things to see and do to your list when visiting the nation’s capital.
+And even if you don’t make it to the District’s Gay Pride celebration this month, you’ll want the nation's capital to your list of top LGBTQ travel destinations and add these not-to-be-missed things to see and do to your trip itinerary.